robauto/bibli3.0/readme.md

-# Bibli3.0
+# Bibli4.0

-This is the codebase for the Bibli robots manufactured by Robauto Inc.
+This is the codebase for the Bibli robots manufactured by [Robauto Inc](robauto.co).

 # Installation
 To install the Bibli software on a new Raspberry pi, follow these instructions.